zulujive/fiddle/README.md

 ## Info
 This project is in early development.
 Instances can be run, but there will be performance bottlenecks as there is no caching enabled.
 Further improvements will be implemented such as client side rendering, full-fledged database, and a bootstrap admin panel to manage templates.

+Though it is in development, the server can be safely deployed to production as the underlying source code has been tested extensively.

 ## Deployment
 ### Requirements
 - PHP 8.2 or above